Economic history of Mexico: Era of the Mexican Revolution, 1910–1920

-The Constitutionalist faction of Mexico's North was victorious in 1915-16.
+The Constitutionalist faction of Mexico's North was victorious in 1915–16.
 Northern revolutionaries were not sympathetic to demands by peasants in central Mexico seeking the return of village land a reversion to small-scale agriculture.
 The Constitutionalists mobilized organized labor against the peasant uprising in Morelos under Emiliano Zapata.
 Urban labor needed cheap foodstuffs and sought the expansion of the industrial sector versus subsistence peasant agriculture.
 Labor's support was rewarded in the new constitution.
 The drafting of that constitution was major outcome of the nearly decade-long conflict.
 Organized labor was a big winner, with Article 123 enshrining in the constitution basic worker rights, such as the right to organize and strike, the eight-hour day, and safe working conditions.
 Organized labor could no longer be simply suppressed by the industrialists or the Mexican state.
 Although Mexican and foreign industrialists now had to contend with a new legal framework, the Revolution did not, in fact, destroy the industrial sector, either its factories, extractive facilities, or its industrial entrepreneurs, so that once the fighting stopped in 1917, production resumed.

 Article 27 of the Constitution empowered the state to expropriate private holdings if deemed in the national interest and returned subsoil rights to the state.
 It enshrined the right of the state could expropriate land and redistribute it to peasant cultivators.
 Although there could be a major roll back of changes in land tenure, the leader of the Constitutionalists and now President, Venustiano Carranza, was both a politician and large land owner, who was unwilling implement land reform.
 The state's power regarding subsoil rights meant that the mining and petroleum industries that were developed and owned by foreign industrialists now had less secure title to their enterprises.
 The industrial sector of Mexico evaded revolutionary violence and many Mexican and foreign industrialists remained in Mexico, but the uncertainty and risk of new investments in Mexican industry meant that it did not expand in the immediate post-Revolutionary period.
 An empowered labor movement with constitutionally guaranteed rights was a new factor industrialists also had to deal with.
 However, despite the protections of organized labor's rights to fair wages and working conditions, the constitution restricted laborers' ability to emigrate to the U.S. to work.
-It "required each Mexican to have a labor contract signed by municipal authories and the consulate of the country where they intended to work."
+It "required each Mexican to have a labor contract signed by municipal authorities and the consulate of the country where they intended to work."
 Since "U.S. law prohibited offering contracts to foreign laborers before they entered the United States," Mexicans migrating without a permission from Mexico did so illegally.